fooof-tools/fooof/CONTRIBUTING.md

 ## Reporting a Problem

-To report a bug, please submit it to our [issue tracker](https://github.com/fooof-tools/fooof/issues).
+To report an issue with the code, please submit it to our [issue tracker](https://github.com/fooof-tools/fooof/issues).

 In doing so, please try to include the following:

-1. A short, top-level summary of the bug (usually 1-2 sentences)
+1. A short, top-level summary of the issue (usually 1-2 sentences)
-2. A short, self-contained code snippet to reproduce the bug, ideally allowing a simple copy and paste to reproduce
+2. A short, self-contained code snippet to reproduce the issue, ideally allowing a simple copy and paste to reproduce
    - Please do your best to reduce the code snippet to the minimum required
 3. The actual outcome of the code snippet
 4. The expected outcome of the code snippet